GlareDB/glaredb.github.io/_glaredb/examples/e-commerce.md

 );
 ```

-## Step 6: Querying Data with Our Tool
+## Step 6: querying data with our tool

-With GlareDB, users can run a query like the following to get insights from multiple data sources:
+With GlareDB, users can run a query like the
+following to get insights from multiple data sources:

 ```sql
 SELECT